 7.3.1.aa31 Extended Block Ack Parameter Set

-The Extended Block Ack Parameter Set field is used in Extended ADDBA frames to signal the parameters for setting up a Block Ack.
+The Extended Block Ack Parameter Set field is used in (#817)ADDBA frames to signal the parameters for setting up a Block Ack.
 The length of the Extended Block Ack Parameter Set field is 2 octets.
 The Extended Block Ack Parameter Set field is illustrated in Figure 7-aa36.

 If the ADDBA MRG Group Address Present field is set to 1, then the ADDBA MRG Group Address field is included in the Extended ADDBA frame; otherwise the ADDBA MRG Group Address field is omitted in the Extended ADDBA frame.